Function Tools

 Appropriate use cases

-- Inspect the accessible structure of a known class
+- Inspect the accessible API surface of a known class

-- Review constructors, methods, and fields for analysis tasks
+- Review constructors, methods, fields, and annotations during analysis

 - Understand inheritance and implemented interfaces

-- Check whether a class comes from project code or a dependency
+- Determine whether a class comes from project code or a dependency

 Example